 We’re obsessed with celebrity gossip — watching stars react to internet trolls, scrolling through “most hated celebrities” lists, wondering to ourselves, “Why do people hate Nickelback?”
-But our favorite type of drama revolves around how some of the richest, most famous people in Hollywood became broke celebrities.
+But our favorite type of drama revolves around how some of the richest, most famous people in Hollywood became broke.

-Over-the-top spending, tax troubles and legal battles can all eat away at even the most enormous fortunes, as many of the celebs on this list found out.
+Over-the-top spending, tax troubles, legal battles and launching new careers can all eat away at even the most enormous fortunes, as many of the celebs on this list found out.

 Gary Busey: Debt to the IRS